david-sosa-valdes/Codeigniter-Installer/README.md

 ## Codeigniter - Application Installer

-A Composer global command that installs the latest official version of the Codeigniter framework.
+A Composer global command that installs the latest official Codeigniter framework.

 **Using Composer:**